 College calendar — Stay up to date with campus events by following the college's official calendar.

-Beginning Monday, Sept.
-21, students, faculty, and staff (with a Wartburg ID) can purchase tickets for $10.
+ETK Large Event — Singer, songwriter, and record producer Andy Grammer will perform at Wartburg Friday, Oct.
+23, as Entertainment ToKnight's 2015 Large Event (#LargeEvent15).
+The concert will begin at 8 p.m. in Neumann Auditorium and feature singer Aaron Carter as the opening act.
+Tickets will be available exclusively to Wartburg students for $5 until Monday, Sept.
+21, when faculty and staff (with a Wartburg ID) also can purchase tickets, for $10.
 Beginning Monday, Sept.
 28, remaining tickets will go on sale to the public for $20.
 The Ticket Office will be open Wednesday, Sept.
 16-Friday, Oct.
 23, 10 a.m.-2 p.m., Monday-Friday.
 One ticket per Wartburg ID.
 Balcony seats will not be admitted to the floor section at any point during the concert.

 New edition of the Trumpet — A special edition of the Trumpet is available on campus newsstands.
 Copies of Axiom, the Trumpet’s feature magazine, also are available.
 If you are interested in being a reporter or photographer for the Trumpet, contact Jessica Grant at email@example.com; if you are interested in working for Axiom, contact Jeanne Edson at firstname.lastname@example.org.